PI: Daphne Mohajer va Pesaran | Project ID: 2019SG04

 Methodology

-The research unfolded in three stages, covering kamiko from its production to its contemporary use, plus a revival among the younger generation:
+The research covered kamiko from its production to its contemporary use, plus a small revival in interest among the younger generation:

-- Engagement with high school students to produce a report on how to create kamiko.
+3. Engagement with high school students to produce a report on their experience of making kamiko.

 Selected Assets

-These assets provide an overview of the chapters described above.
+These assets provide an overview of the project as described above.

 Ohara Gakuen